The impact of knotweed on construction

-Get the best knotweed removal solutions for homeowners.
-Quickly find out if you have knotweed with our online ID tool and survey, or get rid of knotweed on your property and avoid knotweed issues.
+The best residential knotweed control and removal services in the UK.
+Quickly find out if you have knotweed with our online ID tool and survey, or we’ll get rid of knotweed on your property to help you avoid knotweed issues.

 If you are buying or selling a property that is affected by Japanese knotweed, we recommend a Japanese knotweed survey.